Pagan Funerals

 What Is A Natural Burial?

-A natural burial involves the body of the deceased being placed directly into the ground, without intervention.
+A natural burial, also known as a green burial, is an environmentally friendly way of burying a body after death.
+It involves the body of the deceased being placed directly into the ground, without intervention.
 There should be no embalming fluid, no casket, and no vault which might interfere with the decomposition of the body.

 Natural burial grounds are usually considered suitable places and are open to people of all religions.
 They are often wild places with lots of nature, which makes them a welcoming space for pagans.

 There are natural eco-friendly cemeteries in the USA.
-Some states allow for people to be buried on there land.
+Some states allow for people to be buried on their land.

 Cremation